Tag: VGM

 The conference will feature a keynote address by Stephanie Lind, author of Authenticity in the Music of Video Games.

-Draft programme and abstracts will soon be available here.
+Draft programme and abstracts are available here.

 The conference is hosted by Lidia López Gómez (Universitat Autònoma de Barcelona) and supported by